Carlos Mencia: Accusations of plagiarism

 In 2005, comedian Joe Rogan wrote a post on his website publicly accusing Mencia of being a plagiarist, alleging that Mencia stole jokes from a number of comedians.
-On February 10, 2007, Rogan confronted Mencia on stage at the Comedy Store on Sunset Boulevard and accused him of plagiarism.
-Rogan posted a video of the altercation, along with audio and video clips from other comedians including George Lopez, Bob Levy, Bobby Lee, and Ari Shaffir, among others.
+On February 10, 2007, Mencia confronted Rogan on stage at the Comedy Store on Sunset Boulevard after Rogan referred to him as "Menstealia" while introducing another comedian.
+The two argued as Rogan accused Mencia of plagiarism - citing multiple examples - which Mencia denied.
+Rogan posted a video of the altercation, along with audio and video clips from other comedians including George Lopez, Bob Levy, Bobby Lee, and Ari Shaffir.
 Rogan has also posted audio and video clips of Mencia's interviews and joke routines comparing Mencia's routines to those of other comedians on his blog.

 Comedian George Lopez also accused Mencia of plagiarizing his material.
 In an interview on The Howard Stern Show, Lopez accused Mencia of plagiarizing 13 minutes of his material in Mencia's HBO special.
 He also claimed he had a physical altercation with Mencia over the alleged plagiarism.
 The only joke that Lopez has publicly specified was stolen and used on Mencia's HBO special was a Taco Bell joke.
 Comedian Ted Sarnowski countered this claim, stating that the joke he performed on radio in 1988 was later taken and used without permission by Lopez, the radio station's resident comic.
 Sarnowski claims to have given Mencia permission to use the joke.

 Mencia has also been accused of stealing a routine from Bill Cosby.
 In his special, No Strings Attached, Mencia performs a bit about a father who spends years training his son for a career as a football player, only to see the son say "I love you, Mom!" at his moment of televised victory.
 Cosby performed a similar bit in his concert film Bill Cosby: Himself and wrote briefly on the subject in his book Fatherhood.
 Mencia told the Los Angeles Times that he had never seen the film but regretted the similarities between his and Cosby's jokes.

 Mencia addressed the issue of plagiarism in two hour-long interviews with comic Marc Maron on his podcast, WTF with Marc Maron, in May 2010.
 In 2011, Mencia stated in an interview that he had been in therapy due to accusations of plagiarism.

 Hurricane Katrina remarks

 In February 2009, Mencia was dropped from the Krewe of Orpheus' celebrity lineup for New Orleans Mardi Gras, citing inappropriate comments he made in the aftermath of Hurricane Katrina.
 Mencia remarked during his stand-up: "I'm glad Hurricane Katrina happened.
-It taught us an important lesson: Black people can't swim."
+It taught us an important lesson: black people can't swim."

 Personal life

 Mencia married his wife, Amy, in 2003.
-They reside in Los Angeles and have one son named Lucas Pablo Mencia.
+They reside in Los Angeles and have a son.

-In Popular Culture

-In the South Park episode Fishsticks (South Park), the portrayed character of Mencia claims to have made the "fishsticks" joke, however, the joke was made by Jimmy.
-Rapper Kanye West kills Mencia later in the episode.